ChiangC/SDC_Python/06_traffic_sign_classifier/traffic_sign_classifier_writeup.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 My model architercture based on LeNet architercture.
+I choosed LeNet architecture because , traffic sign data have samilarity with mnist data in features.
 At first, I trained the model with full color RGB image,but it got a validation accuray less than 0.9 after 10 epochs, even I increased training epochs and added dropout layer to fully-connected layers.
 So I turned to train the model with grayscaled and normalized images data, it can easily reach a validation accuracy of 0.93 after 10 epochs.
 After that, I tuned learning rate to 0.003 to speed up the training, and it performs well and could get a validation accuracy of 0.96.

 ### Test a Model on New Images